poa00/ahk-mso/docs/Teams-Shortcuts-(Changelog).md

   - Remove hotkey (Win+M; bad choice) for create a meeting.
 Rather launch from Teamsy.
   - Add SubMenu Meeting -> Cursor Highlighter
 * 2020-09-21
-    * SmartReply: Update to new hotkey Alt+Shift+r instead of r for reply
+    * SmartReply: Update to change of hotkey by Microsoft: new hotkey Alt+Shift+r instead of r for reply
 * 2020-09-14
     * VLC Integration for Play
 * 2020-07-27